-- Dairy should mainly be avoided, especially if you suffer from gut problems and

-	gluten intolerances, but if you’re in good health and have no sensitivities to

-	lactose (sugars in milk) or casein (protein in milk) then a little healthy dairy

-	can go a long way.
-Avoid cow’s milk as it’s got high GI unlike cheese or yogurt.

-	Better options are goat’s and sheep’s milk products, A2 cow’s milk and cow’s

-	milk fermented products like kefir, unsweetened yogurt, aged cheeses, full fat

-	cream, butter, and ricotta.
+- Dairy should mainly be avoided, especially if you suffer from gut problems and gluten intolerances, but if you’re in good health and have no sensitivities to lactose (sugars in milk) or casein (protein in milk) then a little healthy dairy can go a long way.
+Avoid cow’s milk as it has a high Glycemic Index unlike cheese or yogurt.
+Better options are goat’s and sheep’s milk products, A2 cow’s milk and cow’s milk fermented products like kefir, unsweetened yogurt, aged cheeses, full fat cream, butter, and ricotta.

-	- Natural sweeteners – honey, maple syrup, molasses, dried fruit, dark

-	chocolate, palm sugar, rice malt syrup for those avoiding fructose.
+- Natural sweeteners – honey, maple syrup, molasses, dried fruit, dark chocolate, palm sugar, rice malt syrup for those avoiding fructose.

 - Alcohol – dry wines, clean non-grain based spirits.

 - Fermented soy such miso, tempeh in small amounts, wheat free soy sauce

 - Pseudograins like quinoa, amaranth and buckwheat are less harmful but they are still dense sources of carbohydrates and contain similar antinutrients to grains.
 They should be prepared carefully to remove some of the anti-nutrients such as phytic acid.
 Soak such grains in salted water for 8-12 hours, rinse and then cook well before consuming.
 Chia seeds also fall in this category.
 Buckwheat is the safest out of these.